-Using a credit card has many benefits, such as delaying having to pay for some purchases, keeping your bank accounts more secure from fraud, and getting great perks like miles and points and cash back.
-However, treating a credit card like free money will lead to huge expenses later on, not to mention bad credit.
+Using a credit card has many benefits, such as delaying having to pay for some purchases, keeping your bank accounts more secure from fraud, and getting great perks like miles and points and cashback.
+However, treating a credit card as free money will lead to huge expenses later on, not to mention bad credit.

 Getting started with a free credit score and free credit report can help a student understand what makes up their credit and how to build it for a successful future.